Sami-Rocks/fraud_detection/README.md

 ## Introduction
 This is fraud detection system built with the Decision tree and Random Forest Algorithms.
-The Idea is was to build a system that detects anomalous behaviour(s) in a list of transactions.
+The Idea was to build a system that detects anomalous behaviour(s) in a list of transactions.

 In this project, i used the features below to train the algorithm.
 ```